scil/LaravelFly/readme.md

 ## Similar projects

 * [laravoole](https://github.com/garveen/laravoole) : wonderful with many merits which LaravelFly will study.
-Caution: like LaravelFly, laravoole loads app before any request ([onWorkerStart->parent::prepareKernel](https://github.com/garveen/laravoole/blob/master/src/Wrapper/Swoole.php)),  but it ignores data perturbation, so please do not use any service which may change during a request, do not write any code that may change Laravel app or app('event') during a request, such as event registering.
+Caution: like LaravelFly, laravoole loads app before any request ([onWorkerStart->parent::prepareKernel](https://github.com/garveen/laravoole/blob/master/src/Wrapper/Swoole.php)),  but it ignores data pollution, so please do not use any service which may change during a request, do not write any code that may change Laravel app or app('event') during a request, such as event registering.

 ## Install